I didn't have a beginner marathon training schedule when I started running marathons in 2002.

 I didn't have the knowledge nor was I prepared back then to handle a 5.25 per mile pace.

-I didn’t know what that type of pace entailed.
-I had to put in the work and it took time.
+In addition, I didn't realize the heavy that was going to be required to hold a pace like that.
+So, I had to put in the work and it took time.

 It took me 5 years after running my debut marathon before I achieved that goal.

 I can't say this enough, build your consistency.
 The more consistent you are by getting out the door to train the more your confidence will build and the stronger you will get.

 Have A Strong Plan

 A beginner marathon training schedule should not consist of 7-days-a-week training.

 You don't need to be running 100 miles a week and running 7 days a week to run your first marathon successfully.